-Phi Finney McDonald commenced a class action on behalf of shareholders who acquired Nuix shares in Nuix’s initial public offering (IPO) offer period of 26 November 2020 to 2 December 2020, and otherwise on the ASX at all times from 4 December 2020 to 29 June 2021 (inclusive) (the Claim Period).
+Phi Finney McDonald commenced a class action on behalf of shareholders who acquired Nuix shares in the period from 18 November 2020 to 29 June 2021 (inclusive) (the Batchelor Proceeding).

 Background to class action